 Requirement for Operation and Maintenance Plans (Medford-Ashland AQMA Only)

-(1) Operation and Maintenance Plans must be prepared by all holders of Permits other than a Basic ACDP.
+(1) Operation and Maintenance Plans must be prepared by all holders of permits other than a Basic ACDP.
 All sources subject to regular permit requirements are subject to operation and maintenance requirements.

 (2) The purposes of the operation and maintenance plans are to: